2025-2026 CREATIVE SECTOR AGENDA

 Share your support by endorsing the PLACE Act.

-The MASSCreative Action Network is building a coalition of artists, cultural organizations, creative businesses, and cross-sector allies to advocate for the 2025-2026 Creative Sector Legislative Agenda.
+The MASSCreative Action Network is building a statewide, cross-sector, and cross-disciplinary coalition to advance the 2025-2026 Creative Sector Agenda.
+Take these actions today to support the creative sector in Massachusetts:

 Question: Can a 501(c)(3) non-profit organization endorse legislation without jeopardizing its tax-exempt status?
 Answer: Yes!
 Check out our guide for nonprofits to learn more.

-Our elected officials want to hear from you (their constituent) about what matters in your community.
-You can use this handy form to drop a note to your State Representative and State Senator asking them to co-sponsor the Creative Sector Legislative Agenda.
+Our elected officials need to hear from you, their constituent, about what matters to you and your community.
+Use this form to send a note to your elected officials asking them to co-sponsor the Creative Sector Agenda.